-Welcome to Share your success, a bimonthly series of interviews featuring successful people within the Experian family.
+Welcome to Share your success, a monthly series of interviews featuring successful people within the Experian family.
 I wanted to take a closer look at those who are thriving in our company to keep a pulse on everything happening in the data quality space from the people who know best: the professionals who live and breathe all things data management day in and day out.
-I recently sat down with Regional Sales Manager, Kendra Keegan, to get to know her better and learn about the path that led her to where she is today.
+I recently sat down with VP of Finance and Operations, Garrett Kelleher, to understand how he got to where he is today.

 Last week I attend the Utility Analytics Summit in Irvine, CA, which was sponsored by Southern California Edison.
 I’ve been to a lot of data conferences in my day, (let’s just say this was not my first rodeo) however, it was my first foray into the world of utilities.
 What I noticed right away was that data-related challenges run rampant regardless of the industry.
 The analysts, data scientists, and engineers that I met at the summit were all struggling with similar issues that organizations in finance and government have been challenged with for years.

 Data lineage charts the full life cycle of data: the path from its creation through consumption, and everything that happens along the way.
 For organizations interested in achieving strong data management programs, data lineage is a key component.
 It provides a more granular view of your data, allowing you to gain insights from the ways in which data is manipulated and transformed from collection to application.